artof-ilvo/artof-ilvo.github.io/docs/source/addons.rst

 On the map you can see:

-+ robot: blue rectangle
++ The robot: blue rectangle

-+ Hitch hinges and pen: white dots
++ The hitch hinges and hitch pens: white dots

    + Hitch hinges become red when a *hitch task*  activates the hitch.

-+ Sections: white rectangles
++ The sections: white rectangles

    + The sections become red when activated by a *continuous, discrete or intermittent task*.

 + The green dots are visualizations of the navigation algorithm, including the robot reference, the closest point on the trajectory, and the look-ahead point.

-+ geofence: red polygon
++ The geofence: red polygon

-+ Traject: red line with direction arrows
++ The traject: red line with direction arrows

-+ Tasks: green, blue, ..., depending on the task type
++ The tasks: green, blue, ..., depending on the task type

 .. figure:: images/fig_robotframework_app_map.jpeg